 Niftiest cottage at the Main Stay is the one-bedroom Boathouse, which dates from the 1880s.
 It hangs over Henry’s Cove, letting water lapping below serenade guests to sleep at high tide.
 More spacious is Little Cranberry, a one-room cottage with full kitchen, gas fireplace, and big deck taking in those harbor views.
 There’s also an expansive second-floor room in the main house with private entrance off the deck.
 The property is adjacent to the Bar Harbor Ferry dock and on the Island Explorer Schoodic route, making it easy to explore the region.
 Peak rates from $99.

 Albee’s Shorehouse Cottages, Prospect Harbor

 The Ritz these aren’t, but I love staying here.
 Albee’s comprises 10 rustic and somewhat ramshackle cottages (wallpaper may be stained or peeling, old furnishings, some spring-coil beds), hugging the shorefront; some are just feet away from the high-tide line.
 The cottages are decorated with homey touches such as braided rugs and fresh flowers, and most have views to Prospect Harbor Light.
 Guests often lounge on the ledges with computers, taking advantage of the Wifi.
-And how’s this for service: Purchase lobsters, and owner Richard Rieth prepare and deliver them to your cottage.
+And how’s this for service: Purchase lobsters, and owner Richard Rieth will prepare and deliver them to your cottage.
 In peak season, cottages rent by the week, but shorter stays often are available.
 Rieth is slowly fixing the place up, but if you’re the least bit fussy, look elsewhere.
 Dogs are welcome.
 Peak season rates from $90.